563 attributed reviews in the last 3 years

 You can see a video tutorial covering how to use styles in Excel workbooks by clicking here, or a full range of Excel training courses and resources here.

 Every new workbook that you create contains a number of existing styles which you might find useful.
-Seeing which styles you have available depends on which version of Excel you are using.
+To see which styles you have available, from the ribbon choose: Home -> Cell Styles

 Notice that the Normal style is applied to cells by default.
 We'll use this to our advantage later.